ArgentStonecutter/keyboards/via-boards.md

 [^♫]: QMK/VIA but it needs a 2u left shift and there are very few keycap sets that have that.

-[^㊍]: Wooden case, and possibly the best commercially available wooden board.
+[^㊍]: Wooden case, and possibly the best commercially available wooden board despite the tray mount and ugly default keycaps.